Lansoprazole, amoxicillin, and clarithromycin (Oral)

 Contact your doctor right away if you have any changes to your heart rhythm.
 You might feel dizzy or faint, or you might have a fast, pounding, or uneven heartbeat.
 Make sure your doctor knows if you or anyone in your family has ever had a heart rhythm problem such as QT prolongation.

 Check with your doctor right away if you have a fever, joint pain, skin rash, swelling of the body, feet, or ankles, or unusual weight gain after receiving lansoprazole, amoxicillin, and clarithromycin.
-These could be symptoms of acute interstitial nephritis.
+These could be symptoms of serious kidney problem called acute interstitial nephritis.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.